3sanket3/3sanket3/content/posts/2019-04-19---nodejs-tutorials-series.md

 - Create any folder to contain the project, let say `my-app`
 - Run `npm init` command at `my-app` folder location in terminal.
 Assuming you have Node installed.
 If not, please [install](https://nodejs.org/).
-- It will ask you values of the properties of `package.json`.
+- It will ask you the values of the properties of `package.json`.

 [image]

-- Which will create a file called `package.json` with the content shown below.
+- It will create a file called `package.json` with the content shown below.

 ```json
 {